 Jesus did not die for you or I to be set free from persecution.

-We want to eliminate this doubt as much as possible.
+I want to eliminate this doubt as much as possible.

 If something goes wrong here in the natural, let’s not interpret this as proof of God’s will but rather proof that His will doesn’t automatically land in a person’s lap.